Care Expert

 Wellthy Updates

-Care Expert Spotlight — Azusena Arroyo
+Care Expert Spotlight — Azusena

 With our Care Expert Spotlight series, we’re taking a peek into the lives of Wellthy's amazing care professionals.
-This month we interviewed Azusena Arroyo, a Care Adviser on the Veterans team.
+This month we interviewed Azusena, a Care Adviser on the Veterans team.
 Care Advisers are seasoned experts in specific care domains and work behind the scenes to support families with tasks in their specialty area.
 In addition to Veteran support, Care Advisers make up teams for housing, in-home care, mental health, Medicare and Medicaid, billing, and more.

 Tell us a little about your role as a Care Adviser